 📍 Avenida Virgen de Luján, 32

-José Rayas founded this ice cream parlor around 1980 as one of the first in the city.
+José Rayas founded this ice cream shop around 1980 as one of the first in the entire city.
 Rayas adds years and flavors to its history, from the classics to others (already iconic) such as El beso de dama, which combines dark chocolate and bitter almond.

 As a good ice cream parlor with a long history, it has been able to adapt to more inclusive times and incorporates sugar-free and sugar-free delicacies to its proposal.
 An essential stop.